mobluse/blockis/README.md

 # Blockis
 Blockis is similar to Tetris.
-C99- &amp; J2ME-version.
+C99- &amp; J2ME-versions included.

 C99-version of Blockis runs in a terminal (Linux console).
 I made this mainly to educate in C, but also as a preparation for an Arduino-program.